 Jacko, I stand by what I said last week.... and point out that although Sharm remains calm, it is subject to a national strike (they think hotel staff might join in).

 However,now the major protest, the so-called Day of Departure has passed with little incident, I think Egypt is entering a period of uneasy calm.
 This depends of course on Mubarak's willingness to stick by the concessions he's made and the promise to go in September, so it could flare up at any time.
 Keep an eye on the news, and check back at WorldNomads regularly.
 Also, keep an eye on what your government says about the situation.
-Personally, I'd look at going somewhere else, just for peace of mind, but that's a decision you have to make. over 7 years ago
+Personally, I'd look at going somewhere else, just for peace of mind, but that's a decision you have to make. almost 8 years ago

 Jacko, things are changing fast....
 Australia's foreign affairs office TODAY downgraded its travel warning for Egypt. they now say "reconsider your need to travel".